Ohio State swimmers upholding the "Pay it Forward" tradition

 Jordan Wolfrum came to Ohio State as an assistant coach in April 2014 and in May 2016 she was elevated to associate head coach.

-Jordan Wolfrum is in her first year as an assistant coach with the Buckeyes.
-She comes to Ohio State with an extensive coaching background, including serving last season as a volunteer assistant coach at Stanford University.
+She came to Ohio State with an extensive coaching background, including serving as volunteer assistant coach at Stanford University.
 Wolfrum worked extensively with the breaststrokers, including junior Katie Olsen, who finished second in the 200 breaststroke and fifth in the 100 breaststroke at the NCAA Championships, and sophomore Sara Haase, who finished 10th in the 100.
 As a team, the Cardinal finished as the national runner-up, broke numerous school records and set the American/US Open and NCAA record in the 400 medley relay.

 "I am so looking forward to joining the Buckeye family," said Wolfrum.
 "I have immense respect for Coach Dorenkott as a coach and as a team leader.
 I am very excited join him and to bring my passion and excitement to the pool deck.
 I believe that together we can lead the Buckeyes to a Big Ten Championship and NCAA honors."